zuozhenggh/learning-library/create-labs/labs/2-labs-git-hub-get-started-install-configure/2-labs-git-hub-get-started-install-configure.md

 ## Introduction

-In this lab, you will learn how to create a GitHub Account and add it to Oracle organization, set up the GitHub Development Environment, and install GitHub Desktop.
+In this lab, you will learn how to create a GitHub Account and associate it with your Oracle email account, set up the GitHub Development Environment, and install GitHub Desktop.

 ### Objectives

 * Create a GitHub Account
-* Add the GitHub Account to Oracle organization
+* Associate your GitHub account with your Oracle email account.
 * Set up the GitHub Environment
 * Install GitHub Desktop Client
 ### What Do You Need?

-* A fair knowledge of GitHub Web UI and the GitHub Desktop client
-* Prior knowledge of any HTML editor is an advantage.
+* Familiarity with HTML is helpful.

-## **STEP 1:** Download and Install the latest version of Git
+## **STEP 1:** Download and Install the latest version of Git (Optional Step)
+**Note**: For UA Developers, Oracle recommends the usage of the GitHub Desktop client because of its simple and user friendly user interface, and it is much easier than using the Git command line.
+Therefore, this is an optional step.
+To install Git:
 1. Install Git for your operating system from the [Git download site] (https://git-scm.com/downloads).
 2. Click the required option under **Downloads** (**Windows** in this example) and save the installer file.
 3. Browse to the downloaded location and double-click the file to launch the installer.